About Time Doctor

 The software first launched in 2012 and is now managed by a team of 20 employees around the world, dedicated to making it a highly efficient productivity tool.

-They offer many features to cut down distraction in the workplace, including website and app monitoring and timed screenshots.
+They offer many features to cut down distractions in the workplace, including website and app monitoring and timed screenshots.
 Additionally, common remote business tasks like generating payrolls for employees is facilitated, along with the use of powerful API and app integrations.

 All your private information is kept safe and secure, encrypted in Time Doctor’s server.
 The software will only collect data when you want it to.

-Time Doctor works for Windows, Mac, Linux and mobile devices such as Android and iOS.
+Time Doctor works for Windows, Mac, Linux, and mobile devices such as Android and iOS.
 It offers its features through web-based components as well as desktop software.

 Why Use Time Tracking Software?